 Dr. and Mrs. Workman had one son, Donald Reeb Workman (1918-1992).

 In 1916, Dr. and Mrs. Workman moved to Port Colborne where Dr. Workman practiced medicine for the next 50 years.
-As early as 1949, Dr. and Mrs. Workman resided at 150 King Street in Welland while he worked in Port Colborne, which is 14 km south of Welland.
+As early as 1949, Dr. and Mrs. Workman resided at 150 King Street (in Port Colborne).
 Dr. Workman was designated as a Coroner and he served as the Medical Officer of Health for Humberstone Township.

 Mrs. Workman died on the 9th of August, 1955.
 She was buried at Oakwood Cemetery in Port Colborne, the same cemetery where her parents were buried.